 Enforcement

-The HOA enforces the CC&Rs through property inspections and other provisions that may be provided in the Rules and Regulations documents.
+The Subassociation enforces the CC&Rs through property inspections and other provisions that may be provided in the Rules and Regulations documents.
 If a homeowner violates the CC&Rs, they may face penalties such as fines, liens or even foreclosure.

 Benefits